mitchelsevere/express-markdown/README.md

         └── topic-single.ejs
 ```

-_topic_ can be name based on whatever type of app you're building
+_topic_ can be named based on whatever type of app you're building